andreabbondanza/vscode-iisee/README.md

 ## How to use

-###Check compatibility
+### Check compatibility
 Just press F1 to open prompt and select IIS-EE: Check option

-###Set Port or iis custom installation folder
+### Set Port or iis custom installation folder
 - Port: the port where server will listen
-- IIS installation path: If you have installed IIS Express in a custom folder you can set here the path Just press F1 to open prompt and select the appropriate IIS-EE: Set option
+- IIS installation path: If you have installed IIS Express in a custom folder you can set here the path Just press F1 to open prompt and select the appropriate IIS-EE: "Set" option

-###Set Browser or architecture
+### Set Browser or architecture
-You can select the browser to Execute
+You can select the opening browser
 - MSEdge
 - Opera
 - Firefox
 - Chrome
-and the architecture (if you have IIS Express installed in Program Filex (x89) select x86)
+and the architecture (if you have IIS Express installed in "Program Files(x86)" select the x86 option)
 - x86
 - x64
-Just press F1 to open prompt and select the appropriate IIS-EE: Set option
+Just press F1 to open prompt and select the appropriate IIS-EE: "Set" option

-###Set server running folder
+### Set server running folder
-Just select wich folder is the root path for server execution You can set it from workspace (just press right mouse button and Set Running Folder option) Or if you want, just press F1 to open prompt and select the appropriate IIS-EE: Set option
+Just select which folder is the root path for server execution.
+You can set it from workspace (just press right mouse button and "Set" Running Folder option) Or if you want, just press F1 to open prompt and select the appropriate IIS-EE: "Set" option
 NOTE: To select root workspace folder with mouse, just click on empty space in the panel and select the menu voice.

-###Start server
+### Start server
-You can start server from prompt (F1 with IIS-EE: Start server option) and it will be executed from the root path folder or you can start server by right mouse click and select the Start server voice.
+You can start server from prompt (F1 with IIS-EE: "Start server" option) and it will be executed from the root path folder (from settings) or you can start server by right mouse click and select the "Start server" voice.
-In this case, the root path for the execution will be the folder where you've clicked.
+In this case, the path for the execution will be the folder where you've clicked.
 NOTE: This will __NOT__ override the running folder in the settings.

 ###Stop server
-You can stop the server by typing IIS-EE: Stop option or clicking on the server (orange) url in the status bar
+You can stop the server by typing IIS-EE: "Stop" option or clicking on the server (orange) url in the status bar

 ## Features